 - Fresh basil – I highly recommend using fresh leaves if you can, but you can use about 2 teaspoons of dried basil in a pinch.
 Rub it between your palms before adding to the pot to make the flavor and fragrance bolder.

-- Hot Italian sausage – Feel free to use Mild or Sweet instead to make the sauce less spicy.
+- Hot Italian sausage – Feel free to use mild or sweet Italian sausage for a less spicy bolognese sauce.
 You can also use bulk sausage if you don’t want to deal with removing the casings.

-- Marinara sauce – Homemade spaghetti sauce is better than anything from a jar, and you can adjust the spices to suit your taste preferences.
-This will then be used to make the meat sauce.
+- Meatless spaghetti sauce – Homemade marinara is better than anything from a jar.
+Feel free to adjust the spices to suit your taste preferences.
+This will then be used to make the bolognese sauce.

-- Bechamel for lasagna (white sauce) – Considered one of the five “mother sauces” in Italian cooking, this sauce can be used as a base to make other things, like homemade alfredo sauce or baked mac and cheese.
+- Bechamel for lasagna – Considered one of the five “mother sauces” in Italian cooking, this white sauce can be used as a base to make other things, like homemade alfredo sauce or baked mac and cheese.

 - Sausage and beef bolognese sauce – I recommend starting the bolognese sauce first.
 This way, it cooks while you work on everything else.
-You can also make bolognese in the slow cooker ahead of time, or do a big batch and save the rest for other dishes.
+Or, make it ahead of time in a big batch, then save the rest for other dishes.

-Start by prepping all of your ingredients and making the three sauces needed for your beef and sausage lasagna.
+Start by prepping all of your ingredients and making the three sauces needed for the lasagna.

-- Grease a 9×13 baking dish or lasagna pan and spread a thin layer of bolognese on the bottom.
+- Spread a thin layer of bolognese on the bottom.
 Make a single layer of noodles, then add more meat sauce.